ananyamisra92/SeleniumCucumberUITest/README.md

 This test is created using Selenium and Cucumber.
 It is a maven based application and requires maven to run the test from command line.

-There are 2 ways to run the test:
+There are 2 ways to run the test scenario:

 Option 1:
 Using IDE (e.g Eclipse)